 Clients look at online reviews before they decide to engage a lawyer – even if they have a referral from someone they know.
 There are some key review sites for lawyers and attorneys where clients leave their feedback on their experience with their lawyers.
-Keeping a close eye on these review sites to see what clients are writing is great first step to legal reputation management.
+Keeping a close eye on these review sites to see what clients are writing is a great first step to legal reputation management.

 The U.S. Bureau of Statistics found that 93% of consumers read online reviews before choosing a business to patronize, and 40% of those consumers have already formed their opinion after reading three reviews.